LUX-AIRPORT INVESTS INTO NORSK E-FUEL

 lux-Airport is the operating company of Luxembourg airport.
 The airport provides direct flight services to many business and leisure destinations and is a major European cargo hub. lux-Airport employs more than 330 people.

 Contact: Rebecca Pecnik-Welsch, lux-Airport press service (+352) 24 64 23 02 or email@example.com, www.lux-airport.lu

-Interviews with René Steinhaus (Lux-Airport CEO), Carl Berninghausen (Chairman of the Board of Directors at Norsk e-Fuel) and François Bausch (Luxembourgian minister of transport) in local TV channel:
+Interviews with René Steinhaus (CEO Lux-Airport), Carl Berninghausen (Chairman of the Board of Directors at Norsk e-Fuel) and François Bausch (Luxembourgian Minister of Transport) on local TV channel:

 (in Luxembourgish and German, ca. minute 19:00)